OpenSpace/openspace.github.io/docs/builders/assets/resources.md

 1. `C:/Users/yourname/Desktop/Documents/myfile.txt`
 1. `./myfile.txt`

 The first path is an **absolute path**.
-That means that the beginning of the path starts with one of your harddrives, usually `D:/` or `C:/`.
+That means that the beginning of the path starts with one of your hard drives, usually `D:/` or `C:/`.

 The second path is a **relative path**.
 A relative path means that the path is relative to the folder it is in.
 It starts with `./` to specify "the current folder".
 In general, we recommend using relative paths where ever possible as it makes it less painful to later move asset files to another computer or share them with another user.